GeekyRiolu/BlackOut/README.md

 	- Notebook and extractor link: [FSC_Extractor ipynb](Data_Extractor/FSC_Extractor.ipynb)

 - Film dataset
 	- The repository contains a film censorship dataset (years 2019–2025) with deterministic cuts/reasons/appeals generation.
+The dataset is paid, but some data fields are free to use which I have used.
 	- Link to Dataset: [https://dataful.in/datasets/21452/]

 - Blocked websites dataset